SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 The merge process:

-1. Loads datasets from multiple sources (JSON files or Hugging Face repos)
+1. Loads datasets from multiple sources (database sessions or Hugging Face repos)
 1. Automatically maps input/output columns
 1. Filters empty rows
 1. Combines datasets using your chosen operation
-1. Saves to JSON or Hugging Face dataset format
+1. Saves to the database as a new session (with optional JSON export)
 1. Provides inline preview of merged results

 ## Interface Sections